 Roper describes a harrowing journey that includes hiding in the brush from pursuers, going without food and water for days in the heat of summer, and running from wolves.
 On crossing one of several rivers he encountered, he was “dreadfully frightened at the crocodiles, and most earnestly prayed that I might be kept from a watery grave and resolved that if again I landed I would spend my life in the service of God.”

-Small kindnesses received from people he encountered along the way such as an old slave’s last crust of Indian bread and permission to rest for the night on a preacher’s bare floor helped him find the energy to keep going.
+Small kindnesses received from people he encountered along the way, such as an enslaved man's last crust of bread and permission to rest for the night on a preacher’s bare floor, helped him find the energy to keep going.

 The fact that his father was white and his mother was mixed race (“part Indian, part African”) gave Roper a light complexion.
 This at times was problematic.
 His father’s wife was so enraged that her husband had fathered a child with his slave that she attempted to murder Roper as an infant.
 However, his complexion also enabled him to “pass” for white/Native American on occasion to avoid detection.
 He was also an extremely intelligent person who was able to devise a way to obtain a written pass that attested to his status as a free man under an alias, remarkably provided for him by a cotton planter and vouched for by white cattle drovers he met in southeastern Georgia.

 In August he reached Savannah and headed straight for the docks.
 In his narrative Roper described the fear he felt entering “one of the greatest slaveholding cities in America, and where they are always looking out for run-away slaves…It required great courage to pass through this place.
 I went through the main street with apparent confidence, though much alarmed; did not stop at any house in the city, but went down immediately to the docks, and inquired for a berth as a steward on a vessel to New York.
 I had been in this capacity before on the Apalachicola River.”